 Japan is a democratic, constitutional monarchy with a parliamentary government headed by a Prime Minister.
 Japan maintains an Imperial Family, headed by the Emperor, currently Emperor Akihito.
 Universal suffrage is limited to citizens of Japan aged 20 years or older; voting is voluntary and actual voting rates vary widely.

 The Japanese Constitution specifies that the majority of Cabinet members must be elected members of parliament.
 However, the Prime Minister can appoint non-politicians to the Cabinet and as Special Ministers of State.
-There is no term limit for prime ministers although individual parties often have term limits in place under party rules.
+There is no term limit for prime ministers, although individual parties often have term limits in place under party rules.

 Japan's governmental structure has three tiers: national, prefectural and local.
 There are 47 prefectures and 1788 local municipalities.
 Each tier is governed by elected assemblies.
-Japan does not have a federal system and the two lower tiers of government remain to a large extent fiscally dependent on the national government.
+Japan does not have a federal system and the two lower tiers of government are to a large extent fiscally dependent on the national government.

-The post-war history of political parties in Japan shows frequent splits and mergers.
 On 16 December 2012, the Liberal Democratic Party (LDP) returned to power, winning a two-thirds majority of the Lower House with its coalition partner, the New Komeito Party.
 The LDP defeated the Democratic Party of Japan (DPJ), elected in August 2009, thereby ending a brief three-year hiatus from more than fifty years of almost unbroken LDP rule.
 The DPJ, formed in 1998 through a number of mergers, now holds just 57 Lower House seats.

 |Political party||Number of Members|

 |Liberal Democratic Party||294|

 |The Democratic Party of Japan||57|

 |Japan Restoration Party||54|